nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 `shared_ptr` while allowing query cancellation via `weak_ptrs`.
 The reference counting can happen implicitly, reducing the risk of leaking references.

-We use reference counting to implement incremental query termination, where predecessor pipelines keep their successors alive until termination, incrementally terminating all pipelines of a query.
+We use reference counting to implement incremental query termination, where predecessor pipelines, or sources, keep their successors alive until termination, incrementally terminating all pipelines of a query.

 Lastly, we use callbacks to group source code relevant to a specific component that may run at different times in different contexts.
 For example, multiple scenarios could cause a `RunningQueryPlan` to be destroyed.
 However, we can